FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: [no] neighbor PEER maximum-prefix-out NUMBER

    Sets a maximum number of prefixes we can send to a given peer.

+   Since sent prefix count is managed by update-groups, this option creates a separate update-group for outgoing updates.

 .. index:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]
 .. clicmd:: [no] neighbor PEER local-as AS-NUMBER [no-prepend] [replace-as]